-When you create a plan, under its Advanced settings, you can decide whether the system should prorate it or not.
+When you create a monthly plan, under its Billing settings, you can decide whether the system should prorate it or not.
 Here is what will happen to memberships based on a billing plan, which proration is turned on.

 What you'll need first